assaabloy-ppi/salt-channel/files/spec-salt-channel.md

 ============

-Salt Channel is a secure channel protocol on top of the TweetNaCl ("tweet salt") cryptography library by Daniel Bernstein [TWEET-1, TWEET-2] et al.
+Salt Channel is a secure channel protocol on top of the TweetNaCl ("tweet salt") cryptography library by Daniel Bernstein et al [TWEET-1, TWEET-2].
 Like TweetNaCl itself, Salt Channel is simple and light-weight.

 The protocol is essentially an implementation of the station-to-station [STS] protocol.
 It relies on an underlying reliable communication channel between the two